 - The common fridge.
 Some students still bring their own, but there is a microfridge unit in the common hallway of every quad and double, which is quite convenient.
 Nevertheless, each year plenty of our staff are called in to address the following dramatic accusation: My Roommate Drank My Milk.
 Discuss whether items in the fridge are shared or individual; if little signs are necessary, so be it.
 As a rule of thumb – if you don’t know for certain whether you are allowed to help yourself to something in the fridge that you didn’t buy yourself, don’t do it.
 Little matters can often snowball into major disputes.

 - Entering your roommate’s bedroom.
 Here’s another common sticking point between suitemates.
 Discuss whether your roommates are allowed to pop in your room when you aren’t there; whether they can borrow anything; and especially whether their guests can use your bed if you are away.
 And let’s be clear on this one: without prior permission, you are not allowed to enter your roommate’s room, borrow any of their items, eat any of their food or certainly use their bed.
 Some folks are perfectly OK with a more open environment, which is totally fine so long as this has been previously discussed and agreed upon by all parties.
-As of Fall 2017, our bedrooms all have individual ID locks, so students will have more control over access to their bedroom when they aren't present (provided they remember to close the door!).
+Note that our bedrooms all have individual ID locks, so students have complete control over access to their bedrooms when they aren't present (provided they remember to close the door!).

 - Noise.
 Penn students keep wildly different sleep and study schedules, and some have higher tolerance for noise.
 Discussion of hours, volume, sleep schedules, etc is key; and headphones can be a lifesaver.
 Of course, noise can be an issue for the larger community, not just your roommates; note that the college houses have campus-wide rules for quiet hours, and Gregory in general tends to be a quieter community where noise is particularly bothersome for our residents.
 If your volume is impacting the well-being of other residents, we will address the issue.
 See more college house policies on noise.